 ‘When you’re traveling with someone else, you share each discovery, but when you are alone, you have to carry each experience with you like a secret, something you have to write on your heart, because there’s no other way to preserve it.” – Shauna Niequist

 When the mind needs to clear its head and an individual craves for solitude, travel truly is a method of being able to disconnect for a while and rejuvenate.
-I had the opportunity to go on a solo trip around the South Island of New Zealand in the first week of November, one that I had in fact been planning since the beginning of the year but wasn’t sure if would actually materialize.
+I had the opportunity to go on a solo trip around the South Island of New Zealand in the first week of November, one that I had in fact been planning since the beginning of the year but wasn’t sure if would actually materialise.
 The drive in itself with its serenity and its awe-striking beauty was a sight for sore eyes – that naturally goes without saying; everyone knows how beautiful New Zealand is.
 And although I couldn’t cover all of the South Island, my one-week road trip was well worth it.

 My journey first began in Dunedin, where I’d been residing since February of this year.
 Day 1 of my travels began with a drive straight to Lake Pukaki; the oh-so-wondrous sight of crystal clear cerulean waters against blue skies that were truly nothing short of appealing.
 I’ll be honest; each and every turn from the road onwards to Mount Cook were so splendorous; I couldn’t contain my excitement!
 The effort of constantly reminding myself to keep my eyes on the road was indeed a challenge, where photography somehow had to become a second priority.